OliBridgman/gravit/README.md

 ## License

-`Gravit`'s code in this repo uses the GPL license, see our `LICENSE` file for detailed information.
+`Gravit`'s code in this repo uses the GPL license, see our `LICENSE` file for detailed information and more detailed license restrictions.
-The name Gravit and the Gravit Logo as well as all related logos are exclusive trademarks of Quasado GmbH, Quasado e.K. and may not be used without prior written permission.
+The name Gravit, the Gravit Logo, the Gravit GUI as well as all related logos are exclusive trademarks of Quasado e.K. and may not be used without prior written permission.

 `Gravit`'s code is also available as a commercial license.
 For more information, contact us.